 Low file upload size limit can affect your ability to install plugins, themes and also affect your media uploads.

-In some cases you would may have to ask your hosting service provider for support.
+In some cases, you would have to ask your hosting service provider for support.
 This is more likely the case if using shared hosts.

 Some methods I’ve used to increase the upload maximum file size and maximum post size: